hkvb/bash/wrapper/docs/COMMON-FOLDER-STRUCTURE.md

 * `configs`: Configuration files for the application contained within the image.

 * `docker-compose`: Service definition.
-Each vcwc container image can be launches as a service.
+Each hkvb container image can be launches as a service.
 It can also be deployed as a ModEco repository template.

 * `help` containing help files for the API and its methods.